leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### Unique points

 - Remote bindings access from local runtime
-  - Includes AI bindings ✌️
+  - Includes Vectorize bindings ✌️
 - Remote and local bindings can be mixed
-  - At any kinds
+  - At any kinds, any combination
-- Module is universal
-  - Just a `fetch` client
-  - May be portable to language other than JavaScript 🙄
 - 💯 compatible API with Workers Bindings API
   - Supports non-POJO arguments

+Module is universal, just a `fetch` client.
+May be portable to language other than JavaScript. 🙈

 ---